nham/wabbo_old_old/notes/metric.md

 A sequence $(x_n)$ **converges** to an element $c \in X$ if for every $\epsilon > 0$ there is a $N \in \mathbb{N}$ such that whenever $n \geq N$, $d(x_n, c) < \epsilon$.
 In other words, for any given $epsilon$, there are only finitely many terms of the sequence that are not within the $\epsilon$-ball around $c$.

 If $(x_n)$ converges to $c$, we sometimes write $(x_n) \rightarrow c$.

-In what follows we sometimes notate $f(x)$ by simply $fx$, which helps improve readability when many parentheses are in play.

 A function $f: X \rightarrow Y$ between two metric spaces is **sequentially continuous at $c$** (for $c \in X$) if, for any sequence $(x_n) \rightarrow c$ in $X$, the sequence $(f x_n)$ converges to $f(c)$.